Pickerel Fishing Techniques

-During the day walleyes often sit in holes along the bottom of the lake or river.
-Sometimes the fish are found suspended on a rock shelf, submerged island or off a point when feeding on minnows.
+During the day walleye often sit in holes along the bottom of the lake or river.
+Sometimes the fish are found suspended on a rock shelf, submerged island, or off a point when feeding on minnows.

-Islands and reefs are good locations for finding pickerel especially when there is a bit of wind.
+Islands and reefs are good locations for finding pickerel, especially on windy days.
 Starting at the shallow part of the island, work your way out until you find the depth range of 15 feet to 25 feet.
-Normally, the bait fish such as minnows will be in the shallower water because they are avoiding the perch and small pike which will be ambushing them from the range of 8 feet of water down to 15 feet.
-The walleyes are usually found in the next depth zone.
+Normally, perch and small pike ambush minnows from the range of 8 feet of water down to 15 feet.
+The walleye are usually found in the next depth zone.

 After the sun sets, pickerel will move into shallower water to hunt for schools of minnows.
-They can often be caught at this time by casting lures off of a dock or the shoreline that has a quick drop off.
+They can often be caught at this time by casting lures off of a dock, or from a shoreline that has a quick drop off to deep water.

-While most anglers look for pickerel sitting on the rocky bottom of the lake or river, walleye are also regularly found in and around weed beds.
-This goes against the common belief that pickerel like deeper water, especially on sunny days, but it is reasonable to find walleyes in the weeds because that’s where a lot of their food lives.
+While most anglers look for pickerel sitting on the rocky bottom of the lake or river, walleye are also regularly found around weed beds.
+This goes against the common belief that pickerel like deeper water, especially on sunny days, but it is reasonable to find walleye in the weeds because that’s where a lot of their food lives.

-The reason we know the pickerel are in the weeds during the day is that we often catch them when fishing for pike or bass.
-Unlike the walleyes that are sitting in large schools at the bottom of the river, the weed walleyes tend to be found alone or in small groups, which is why they tend to get caught by accident.
-It is always a nice surprise.
+Pike and bass anglers often catch pickerel in the weeds during the day.
+Unlike the walleye that are sitting in large schools at the bottom of the river, these walleye tend to be found alone or in small groups.

-Weed bed walleyes can be found in water as deep as twenty feet or as shallow as five feet.
-As long as there is enough cover for them, the pickerel will work their way through the weed bed to feed on the smaller fish that live there.
+Weed-bed walleye can be located in water as deep as twenty feet or as shallow as five feet.
+As long as there is enough cover for them, the pickerel will work their way through the weeds to feed on the smaller fish that live among the vegetation.

 Walleye Water Temperature